D3Engineering/edge-ai-ros-inventory-demo/README.md

       "number_targets": 1
     }
   },
+  "Shelf D": {
+    "sequence": 40,
+    "point_name": "point_d",
+    "action": "SCAN",
+    "precise_goal": true,
+    "action_info": {
+      "number_targets": 1
+    }
+  },
   "the Audience": {
-    "sequence": 5,
+    "sequence": 50,
     "point_name": "crowd",
     "action": "TRACK",
     "action_info": {
-      "duration": 3
+      "duration": 30
     },
     "precise_goal": false
   }
 }
 ```

-Each objective starts with its display name (this is what is displayed on the Visualizer) - in this file there are four: "Home", "Shelf A", "Shelf B", "Shelf C", and "the Audience"
+Each objective starts with its display name (this is what is displayed on the Visualizer)
+in this file there are Five: "Shelf A", "Shelf B", "Shelf C", "Shelf D", and "the Audience"

 The rest of the fields mean the following: